PyConPL/Book/2015/presentations/Dokku_Build_your_own_PaaS/text.md

 ## Debugging
 If you are experiencing troubles with building your application, run `dokku trace` on your server and try to deploy your application one more time.
 You will get a detailed verbose output of container building process.

 If you have issues with running application, run `dokku logs <your-app-name>` to get logs of your app.

 You can get more info about Dokku troubleshooting from documentation.
-It has explanations with guidlines for lots of occasions.
+It has explanations with guidelines for lots of occasions.

 ## Dokku advantages over competitors
 1. You pay only for the server where Dokku is installed
-2. Fully customisable
+2. Fully customizable
 3. Supports build from Dockerfile
 4. Has a great plugins infrastructure
 5. Easy change number of workers per application